yegortokmakov/phprtest/README.md

 -------

 Yegor Tokmakov - <yegor@tokmakov.biz><br />
-See also the list of [contributors](https://github.com/yegortokmakov/phpperftest/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/yegortokmakov/phprtest/contributors) who participated in this project.

 License
 -------

-PHPPerfTest is licensed under the MIT License - see the LICENSE file for details
+PHPRTest is licensed under the MIT License - see the LICENSE file for details

 Todo
 -------